 The literal star of the show is a little girl who starts off very shy until she spots her mum in the audience and bursts into song.
 The strap line follows “we give all we’ve got for the ones we love”.
 Bravo Sainsbury’s on this great little number (especially the inspired costumes)!

-This one has already gained an enormous amount of exposure due to it being banned by the Clearcast.
+Iceland’s Christmas ad has already gained an enormous amount of exposure due to it being banned by the Clearcast.
 It is highly emotive, but it stands out for its political messaging.
-The animated advert highlights the seriousness of the palm oil industry and mass deforestation that is causing the destruction of wildlife, specifically orangutangs.
+The animated advert highlights the seriousness of the palm oil industry and mass deforestation of wildlife; specifically orangutangs.
 It’s not littered with tinsel, Christmas trees and snow, but it is emotive and unexpected for the frozen food store.

 Heathrow’s advert features their classic Heathrow teddy bears.
 Using the hashtag #HeathrowBears, the advert tells the story of grandparents who live in Florida and are desperately trying to celebrate a classic wintry Christmas in the sunshine state.

-After video calling family back in the UK, they decide to hop on a flight home to surprise and celebrate family for Christmas instead.
+After calling family in the UK, they decide to hop on a flight home to celebrate family for Christmas instead.
 As the camera pans across the outside of the house, the bear family turn into a human family.
 The perfect cuddly, fluffy, huggable sentiment for Christmas time.

 In a desperate attempt to cheer up his noble steeds, Santa spots the golden arches in the distance and heads in to buy some carrot sticks (or rather “reindeer treats”).
 Very clever, Ronald, very clever.